bestwebua/bestwebua/README.md

 ## Open Source

 I've been actively working on Open Source Software for over 5 years, while having a full-time job at the same time.
-During this time I have created [`truemail-rb`](https://truemail-rb.org) and [`mocktools`](https://github.com/mocktools) organizations to organize these code.
-I'm also an active contributor of [`on-strum`](https://github.com/on-strum).
+During this time I have created [`truemail-rb`](https://truemail-rb.org), [`mocktools`](https://github.com/mocktools) and [`obstools`](https://github.com/obstools) organizations to organize these code.
 Here is the short list of the projects that I have created and currently maintaining on.
 Many of them have been mentioned on [Awesome Ruby](https://awesome-ruby.com), [Awesome Go](https://awesome-go.com) and repeatedly announced on [RubyWeekly](https://rubyweekly.com) digest.

 | Name | Language | Description |
 | --- | --- | --- |